Fair Summarization: Bridging Quality and Diversity in Extractive Summaries: Limitations

 Second, the dataset consists of social media content, which may limit generalization to other domains like news or scientific articles.
 The informal nature of social media language introduces variability that might not translate to more formal text types.

 Third, our work focuses on monolingual inputs, specifically in English.
-Future research could extend these methods to multilingual inputs, where additional factors such as language diversity and cross-lingual transfer, as highlighted by \cite{bagheri-nezhad-agrawal-2024-drives}, would need to be addressed to ensure fairness across languages.
+Future research could extend these methods to multilingual inputs, where additional factors such as language diversity and cross-lingual transfer \cite{bagheri-nezhad-agrawal-2024-drives,bagheri-nezhad-etal-2025-beyond}, would need to be addressed to ensure fairness across languages.

 Additionally, while we employ standard quality and fairness metrics, they do not fully capture subjective factors such as readability or user trust.
 Human evaluation could provide deeper insights into the practical implications of fairness and quality.
+Also, our evaluation primarily relies on quantitative metrics, we acknowledge that a deeper qualitative error analysis—examining specific examples and error cases—would further illuminate the limitations of fairness-aware summarization, and we consider this an important direction for future investigation.

-Finally, the computational complexity of fair clustering and large language models may limit scalability in real-time or resource-constrained environments.
+Finally, the computational complexity of fair clustering and large language models may limit scalability in real-time or resource-constrained environments

-Despite these challenges, our work marks a significant step toward fairer summarization models, and addressing these limitations could enhance the robustness of fairness in NLP.